Linuxfabrik/monitoring-plugins/check-plugins/feed/README.md

             [--proxy PROXY] [--timeout TIMEOUT] [--url FEED_URL] [-w WARN]

 Monitors an RSS or Atom feed for new entries and alerts when new items appear within a configurable time window (default: 3 days).
-If Icinga callback is enabled, the alert is automatically cleared once the corresponding service is acknowledged in Icinga.
+With the callback enabled, the alert is automatically cleared once the service running this check is acknowledged on the monitoring server.
 After the time window expires, the alert clears regardless of acknowledgement status.

 options:
   -h, --help            show this help message and exit